MatthiasWM/newt_dongle/README.md

 On the top are two recessed buttons, one for resetting the device, and a second button to select additional functions.

 Two LEDs indicate the current state.
-The Power LED light up red when the Dongle is either connected to a USB-C port, or when plugged into the Newton *and* a serial connection is requested.
+The Power LED lights up red when the Dongle is either connected to a USB-C port, or when plugged into the Newton *and* a serial connection is requested.

+The Status LED shows the communication status of the Dongle.

+ - yellow: idle, waitng for a connection
+ - green: an application on the PC or Mac has connected to the Dongle over USB-C
+ - blue: the Newton is connected to the Dongle's built-in NCU
+ - flashing light blue: the Dongle is reading from the SD Card

 ![Dongle Back Bottom View](resources/Dongle_USB_bot_anno.jpg)